Where can I get help with my landlord if I can’t afford a lawyer?

 If a CLC can't help you, they might be able to refer you to a private lawyer, , or other resources that can help you.

 To find a CLC in your area, you can search by your postal code.

 Some things that CLCs can do include:

 - giving free consultation and information

 - giving information to help you prepare for your case

-- providing a lawyer, community legal worker, or law student, to represent you in dealing with your landlord or at a Board hearing
+- providing a lawyer, community legal worker, or law student, to represent you in dealing with your landlord or at a LTB hearing

 - giving referrals to a private lawyer, tenant duty counsel, or community agency